Children and Stress Management Is an Increasing Concern

 Children and stress management is a matter of increasing concern in our culture.
 School stress can affect learning because children lose focus when they are under stress.
 During times of stress, the brain goes into "survival mode" and is not able to acquire or process new information.
 Very little learning can take place, and stress reduction techniques in classrooms may help.

-Much of the stress in schools is caused by overly lit classrooms, according to Dr. Fritz Mengert of Neuro Cognitive Application Protocols.
+Much of the stress in schools is caused by overly lit classrooms.
 Overhead fluorescent lights flicker which in addition to being a distraction, he says, may cause a small percentage of the population to have tiny brain seizures.

 Switching to natural light and/or indirect lighting such as that which is provided by lamps is his recommendation.
 Lamps provide a softer, more homelike